andreaseirich/ChatCompanion/docs/DEVPOST_SUBMISSION.md

 **Empowerment & Support:**
 - "Ways to say NO" provides boundary-setting phrases
+- "Need Immediate Help?" section appears only for RED cases (with klicksafe.de link)
-- Professional help resources (klicksafe.de) for RED cases
+- Professional help resources for serious situations
 - Clear disclaimers about tool limitations

 **Privacy-First Design:**